z1skgr/VHDL-processor-CHARIS/README.md

 Design and implementation of the control unit.
 Construction of FSM that creates the control signals.

 # 4 <br />
 Advanced Command Architecture.
-Custom commands.
+Custom commands.  <br />
 1)addi_MMX_byte. <br />
 2)poly2. <br />
 3rfld. <br />